 Ways To Use Garlic Butter

-- Generously spread your butter on toasted bread, crackers, toasted crostini, cornbread, low carb dinner rolls or savory breakfast scones.
+- Generously spread your garlic butter on toasted bread, crackers, toasted crostini, cornbread, low carb dinner rolls or savory breakfast scones.

 - Add incredible flavor to any protein: chicken, steak, lamb chops or even seafood shrimp, salmon, rainbow trout.